hilolih/rspec-ftp/README.md

   expect('server.com').to be_removable.user('ftpuser').pass('supersecret')
 end

-# If no value is specified for file_name, a file with automatically generated file name will be created.
+# If no value is specified for `test_filename`, a file with automatically generated file name will be created.
-it 'check removable and use test_filename' do expect('server.com').to be_removable.user('ftpuser').pass('supersecret').test_filename('foobar')
+it 'check removable and use original test file' do expect('server.com').to be_removable.user('ftpuser').pass('supersecret').test_filename('foobar') end
-end
 ~~~